 - 1/4 teaspoon salt

 - 1 heaping cup (120g) peeled chopped apple*

 - optional: 1/2 cup (50g) chopped walnuts or pecans

 - Preheat oven to 350°F (177°C).
 Generously spray a muffin pan with nonstick spray.
 If using muffin liners, spray them with nonstick spray.
 The oatmeal cups stick to the liners a bit regardless, so I recommend skipping them.

-- Whisk all of the ingredients together, except for the apples (and nuts and coarse sugar), in 1 large bowl.
+- In a large bowl, whisk all of the ingredients together, except for the apples (and nuts and coarse sugar).
 Using a spoon or rubber spatula, fold in the apples and nuts (if using).
-Batter will be a little liquid-y.
+Batter will be a little liquidy.
 Spoon batter evenly into muffin cups, making sure both the oats/apples and liquid are in each.
 Fill all the way to the top.
 See photo above.
 If desired, sprinkle the tops with coarse sugar.

-- Bake for 25-30 minutes or until the edges are lightly browned and top appears set.
-If the tops appear to brown very quickly, tent a piece of aluminum foil on top.
+- Bake for 28-30 minutes or until the edges are lightly browned and top appears set.
+If the tops are browning very quickly, tent a piece of aluminum foil over the muffin pan.

 - Make Ahead & Freezing Instructions: Bake the oatmeal cups, cool completely, and store in the refrigerator all week for easy breakfasts.
 Reheat in the microwave or bake in a 350°F (177°C) oven for 5-6 minutes.
 To freeze, bake and cool oatmeal cups.
 Cover tightly and freeze for up to 3 months.
 Thaw in the refrigerator or at room temperature.
 Warm to your liking.